shrenikrajvijay/github-handle/README.md

 		[ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

-3. Run npm install (from the project folder) to install all the dependencies,
+3. Run npm install and bower update (from the project folder) to install all the dependencies,

 		cd github-handle (to the project folder)
 		npm install
+		bower update

 4. Start the server by running,